Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    that distinguish the package from other packages of similar type.

 7.1.2 Add an "Installation" section that show to users how to download and load the package from _Bioconductor_.
+These instructions and any installations instructions should be in an `eval=FALSE` code chunk.
+No where in the code (R code, man pages, vignettes, Rmd files) should someone try to install or download applications, packages, etc. Developers should assume all necessary applications or packages are already downloaded on a users system.

 7.1.3 If appropriate, we strongly encourage a table of contents